rickrhone/TTSTechTalentSelectTheHartford/README.md

 # TTS-TechTalentSelect-TheHartford

-> Repository for projects, homework, labs and classwork associated with the 12 week fullstack Bootcamp.
+> Repository for projects, homeworks, labs and classwork associated with the 12 week fullstack Bootcamp.
 > This repo also contains a a general play pen area which I use to play around with different things I am learning associated with the bootcamp.

 ## Table of Contents